On the Trails: February 2023

 Signs of spring are edging in with species such as eagles and owls working on breeding territories.
 The mating calls of chickadees and cardinals are commonly heard echoing through the ravines.

-Skating on Cootes Paradise Marsh has recently been limited with the fluctuating temperatures impacting the quality of the ice surface.
-The designated skating area at the Princess Point access measured at 8 inches thick ice to start February.
+Skating on Cootes Paradise Marsh was not possible in January with the designated skating area having 1 inch of ice to start February, with places of open water beyond.
 Ice conditions are local to the Princess Point bay and skating beyond the posted area is not encouraged as river currents result in open water/thin ice beyond Princess Point area.
 Information on ice thickness status/safety is available on our designated skating page, social media, and on a sign at the Princess Point access.

 Trail User Notes